vicendominguez/wowza-zabbix-template/README.md

 * Global connections in the Wowza
 * Global Live streams number

-The template use Zabbix macros on Host to define the user/pass Wowza server url.
+The template uses Zabbix macros to define the user/pass Wowza server url.

 Install
 -------